Updated: Mar 26, 2022

 Hope you too are coping fine and "Staying Alive" like the Bee Gees.

-Anyway, you came here to read about how zero money down deals really work so here goes!
+Anyway, you came here to read about how to buy properties with no money down so here are the mechanics and risks of each method.

 If you have read my previous post on How To Find Firesale Deals with Built-In Profits in this market, this is part 2 which carries on from there.

-Briefly for those TL;DR types, these are what real estate investment courses out there usually call zero money down deals:
+Briefly for those TL;DR types, these are what real estate investment courses out there usually call “no money down” deals:

 1. Taking out an equity loan (aka term loan, refinancing or gearing up) on your current property to re-invest.